sysco-middleware/sysco-middleware.github.io/_posts/2019-06-24-testing-kafka-based-applications.md

 4. End-to-end tests with [Testcontainers](https://www.testcontainers.org)

 ### 1. Intro
 Many have faced a challenge to test applications that communicate with Kafka cluster.
-The common issues are how to write unit test, how to automate test for Kafka application in isolation and how to handle end-to-end and system test for whole data pipeline.
+The common issues are how to write unit tests, how to automate tests for Kafka application in isolation and how to handle end-to-end and system tests for whole data pipeline.

 When I write this article, there are several approaches, some of them not resolved yet:
 1. [KIP-139: Kafka TestKit library](https://cwiki.apache.org/confluence/display/KAFKA/KIP-139%3A+Kafka+TestKit+library) is still open.
 Once it will be ready, kafka dev community will have a proper test-kit.